SparkLink Alliance IPR Management Regulations

 4. "Final Standard" refers to the latest version of the draft standards formulated by Alliance working groups in line with the Alliance's mission specified in Article 5 of the Charter — the Alliance strives to promote SparkLink technology innovation and build an industry ecosystem that drives smart vehicle, smart home, smart device, and smart manufacturing applications — and approved by the Alliance Council.

 5. "Compliant Part" refers only to the specific part of a product or service that is certified by the Alliance and complies with the relevant normative requirements of a Final Standard.
-These normative requirements shall be clearly disclosed in the Final Standard and are intended to enable the product or service to implement the technical solution proposed in the Final Standard.
+These normative requirements shall be clearly disclosed in the Final Standard and are intended to enable the product or service to implement the technical solution proposed in the Final Standard

 6. "Essential Claims" refers to the claims of a patent that is inevitably infringed in order to ensure that a service or product complies with a Final Standard according to the law of the country in which the patent is granted or published.
 Such claims are limited to that patent.